Trump to Putin: Please don't meddle in U.S. elections

 In a recent television interview, Putin said that relations between Moscow and Washington were “getting worse and worse.”

-For his part, Trump has sought better relations with Putin to tackle a host of issues, including his goal to rein in North Korea’s nuclear ambitions.
-On Friday, he emphasised the positive.
+Trump has sought to turn the page to work with Putin on issues such as reining in North Korea’s nuclear ambitions.
+On Friday, he emphasized the positive.

-“It’s a great honour to be with President Putin,” he told reporters.
+“It’s a great honor to be with President Putin,” he told reporters.
 “We have many things to discuss, including trade and including some disarmament.”

 In May, they had their first extensive phone conversation in months.
 Trump said they talked about a new accord to limit nuclear arms that could eventually include China.